Jens Spahn: Deputy Chair of CDU/CSU Group, 2021–2025

 From December 2021, Spahn served as one his parliamentary group's deputy chairs, under the leadership of successive chairs Ralph Brinkhaus (2021–2022) and Friedrich Merz (2022–2025).
-In this capacity, he oversaw the group’s legislative activities on economic affairs and climate protection.
+In this capacity, he oversaw the group's legislative activities on economic affairs and climate protection.
 In the negotiations to form a coalition government of the CDU and Green Party under Minister-President of North Rhine-Westphalia Hendrik Wüst following the 2022 state elections, Spahn led his party's delegation in the working group on economic affairs, energy and climate protection; his co-chair from the Green Party was Mona Neubaur.
+Following the birth of his son with his husband via surrogacy in the United States, a scandal erupted as both the CDU and Spahn himself have opposed legalizing surrogacy in Germany, leading to him resigning as leader of the CDU in the Bundestag following the scandal.